 Think your business can get by without having a digital presence in Las Vegas?
-Think again.
+Most small business owners would say, no.

 A study by a B2B research firm called Clutch.co found that at least 64% of small businesses have a website, and 94% of these businesses plan on making their websites mobile-friendly.
 These findings are significant because your customers in Las Vegas are actively searching for you online.
 A joint study by researchers from Salesforce and Publicis Sapient found that the vast majority of shoppers begin product searches on digital channels.